Mungaru Male: Awards and nominations

 The film was awarded the Best Kannada Film award for the year 2006–07 by the Government of Karnataka (seven awards in total from the Government of Karnataka).
 It won three Filmfare awards: best music, best direction and best film.
-However, it did not win a single national award from the Government of India.
+However, it did not win a single national award from the Indian government.

 Legacy

 The success of Mungaru Male turned Ganesh and Pooja Gandhi into most sought-after actors in Kannada cinema.
 Ganesh had back-to-back commercial successes in Cheluvina Chittara (2007), Hudugaata (2007) and Krishna (2007).
 Ganesh and Bhat delivered two consecutive films that emerged as commercial successes, the other being Gaalipata (2008).
 The film also proved to be a launchpad for the career of actress Pooja Gandhi.
-And Gandhi also delivered back-to-back commercially superhit films such as Milana (2007), Krishna (2007), Taj Mahal (2008) and Budhivanta (2008).
+Gandhi also delivered back-to-back commercially superhit films such as Milana (2007), Krishna (2007), Taj Mahal (2008) and Budhivanta (2008).
+Jog Falls attained popularity and became a tourist spot after the film's release.

-Producer E Krishnappa and distributor Jayanna were raided by the Income Tax department multiple times.
-The department alleged that the film had collected Rs 67.5 crore and demanded tax for that amount.
+Producer E Krishnappa and distributor Jayanna were raided by the Income Tax department multiple times, who claimed that the film had collected ₹67.5 crore and demanded tax for that amount.
 After Mungaru Male, two of Ganesh's next films also became super hits.

 Book

-Bhat wrote about the making of Mungaru Male in the book Haage Summane, which was released on the occasion of the silver jubilee celebration for the movie.
+Bhat wrote about the making of Mungaru Male in the book Haage Summane, which was released on day of the silver jubilee celebration for the movie.